 Supporting your solar power cabling needs and requirements

 Transporting solar energy generated or converted from heat or sunlight requires a robust cabling infrastructure capable of managing solar power processing applications.
-The demand for highly efficient solar cables continues to increase, driven by impressive annual growth as industry diversifies from traditional power generation methods.
-Pivotal to a solar plant, cables are required to not only connect equipment but most importantly transfer energy to power essential services from utilities, to commercial and domestic appliances and more.
+The demand for highly efficient solar cables continues to increase, driven by impressive annual growth as the industry diversifies from traditional power generation methods.
+Pivotal to a solar plant, cables are required to connect equipment and, most importantly, transfer energy to essential power services from utilities to commercial and domestic appliances and more.

-There are now many solar power technologies enabling a renewable approach to heating and electrical power applications.
-The two most commonly utilised for large scale energy generation include: concentrated solar power – where solar heat is collected and concentrated using a reflector system, this is in turn used to drive an engine and electrical generator, thus converting heat into electrical energy, and photovoltaic solar – where solar light is collected and is directly converted via an inverter system to electrical energy ready to be used in the power networks.
+Many solar power technologies now enable a renewable approach to heating and electrical power applications.
+The two most commonly utilised for large-scale energy generation include concentrated solar power – where solar heat is collected and concentrated using a reflector system.
+This is used to drive an engine and electrical generator, thus converting heat into electrical energy, and photovoltaic solar – where solar light is collected and is directly converted via an inverter system to electrical energy ready to be used in the power networks.

-Photovoltaic systems are the most widespread in solar power plants, as concentrated solar can only be adopted in climates where high levels of continued sunlight can be channelled through the energy generation systems.
+Photovoltaic systems are the most widespread in solar power plants.
+Concentrated solar can only be adopted in climates where high levels of continued sunlight can be channelled through the energy generation systems.

 1. Accelerated ageing

 Thermal capabilities of electrical insulation materials are assessed by the IEC / EN 60216 standard series.
-The tests were developed to better understand the in-service experience.
+The tests were developed to understand the in-service experience better.
 Part 1 includes accelerated ageing test procedures and evaluation methods, and part 2 details the determination of thermal endurance properties.